teejayen/teejayen.github.io/_posts/2019-07-08-my-first-flag-bsides-brisbane-2019-ctf-rfid.md

 Using NFC Tools I was able to read AND write data to the card easily, and most importantly quickly - as I only had 60 seconds between writing and reading the card.

 After a few attempts to get the timestamp in the correct format and written to the card, I was able to open up the gate and now had my very first flag: flag{j98Ndgk7G3}

+_Thanks @coderPatros for the photo of the Access Control setup._